-As well as acquiring the skills to create and perform contemporary and classical Drama, you will also develop your ability to work effectively with others, problem-solving and communicating clearly.
-You will find that Drama will help you feel more self-confident and prepare you to deal with communicating and leading teams of people in the workplace.
+You will develop the skills to create and perform contemporary and classical Drama, as well as the ability to work effectively with others and problem-solve.
+Drama will help you feel more self-confident and prepare you to deal with communicating and leading teams of people in the workplace.

-In year 10 you will explore the process of creating drama and develop your core performance skills.
-After an introduction to key skills, we will begin studies of your set play for the examination at the end of Year 11.
-We will explore this through practical workshops and written exercises.
-On completion of this we will create your devised drama and keep a performance log of your rehearsal process.
-Your performance, performed to a live audience, will be worth 20 marks and your performance log 60 marks.
-We will use the stimulus of an international theatre company or a recognised theatre practitioner to inform the style of work we create.
-Previous projects have included "The First World War" and "Grimm's Fairytales" underpinned by the work of physical theatre company Frantic Assembly.
+Year 10: You explore the process of creating drama and develop your performance skills.
+After an introduction to core skills often including a workshop by a visiting theatre company, we study your set play for the written examination.
+This is explored through practical workshops and written exercises.
+Next we create your devised drama and keep a performance log of your rehearsal process to write three essays.
+Your performance is worth 20 marks and your coursework essays are worth 60 marks.
+To support this we apply the style of an international theatre company or a recognised theatre practitioner.
+Previous projects have included "The First World War" and "Grimm's Fairytales" underpinned by the ideas of Joan Littlewood or Steven Berkoff.

-In Year 11 you study a play of your teacher's choice to create an in-depth characterisation informed by the style of a second international theatre company or recognised theatre practitioner.
-Previously we have performed the play "Kinderstransport" and "A Midsummer Night's Dream" using the ideas of Constantin Stanislavski.
-This unit is worth 40 marks- 20 marks per extract.
-During your course we prepare for your written examination by visiting a professional theatre performance, in order to respond to an examination question on the work of live theatre makers (worth 32 marks).
-In addition, once your practical examinations are complete, we consolidate our general knowledge of professional theatre for the multiple-choice questions (worth 4 marks) and re-visit our set text studied in Year 10 to prepare for questions worth 44 marks.
+Year II: You study a play of your teacher's choice to create an in-depth characterisation informed by the style of a second international theatre company or recognised theatre practitioner.
+Previously have performed we "Kinderstransport", "A Midsummer Night's Dream" and "The 39 Steps" using a variety of practitioners from Constantine Stanislavski to Frantic Assembly.
+This unit is worth 40 marks and is performed live before an audience and a visiting examiner.
+During your course we prepare for your written examination by visiting a professional theatre performance, in order to respond to an examination question on the work of live theatre makers.
+Once your practical examinations are complete, we consolidate our knowledge and writing skills for the written examination.